Gromov-Hausdorff Convergence of Spectral Truncations for Quantum Groups: Compact Quantum Metric Space from Fusion Algebras

 and

 For all \(f \in B_1\),

-where \( C_n = \Bigl( \sum_{\ell(\alpha)\le n} \frac{d(\alpha)^2}{(1+\ell(\alpha))^{2s}} \Bigr)^{1/2} \).
-For all \(f \in B_2\), fix a positive integer \(k\ge s\).
+where \( C_n = 2^s\Bigl( \sum_{\ell(\alpha)\le n} \frac{d(\alpha)^2}{(1+\ell(\alpha))^{2s}} \Bigr)^{1/2} \).\\ For all \(f \in B_2\), fix a positive integer \(k> s\).
 By the rapid decay property we have

 Then \(B_1\) is a bounded subset of a finite‑dimensional normed space, and thus totally bounded.
-Moreover, by our choice of \(n\), the set \(B_2\) is contained in the \(\epsilon\)-ball around \(0\).
-Therefore, for any positive integer \(k\ge s\), the algebra \(F(\mathbb{G})\) together with the seminorm \(L_k\) is a compact quantum metric space. \end{proof}
+Moreover, by our choice of \(n\), the set \(B_2\) is contained in the \(\varepsilon\)-ball around \(0\).
+Therefore, for any positive integer \(k> s\), the algebra \(F(\mathbb{G})\) together with the seminorm \(L_\ell^k\) is a compact quantum metric space. \end{proof}

-\begin{example}[Connected compact Lie groups] Let \(G\) be a connected compact Lie group and equip the commutative compact quantum group \(C(G)\) with a length function \(\ell(\alpha)=\|\lambda_\alpha\|\), where \(\lambda_\alpha\) is the highest weight of an irreducible representation \(\alpha\).
+\begin{example}[Connected compact Lie groups] Let \(G\) be a connected compact Lie group and equip the commutative $C^*$ algebra \(C(G)\) with a length function \(\ell(\alpha)=\|\lambda_\alpha\|\), where \(\lambda_\alpha\) is the highest weight of an irreducible representation \(\alpha\).
 Then \(d(\alpha)\) is the ordinary dimension of the representation.
 The Weyl dimension formula yields

 where \(D\) is the dimension of \(G\) as a smooth manifold.
 Thus \(C(G)\) has strong polynomial growth of order \(D\).
 For instance, for all \(N\in\mathbb{N}\), \(\mathrm{SU}(N)\) and \(\mathrm{SO}(N)\) have strong polynomial growth. \end{example}